-6. To assemble the salad, mix all the salad ingredients together with the chopped coriander, dress with the satay sauce and gently mix again.
-Serve with the boiled eggs and shrimp crackers.
+6. To assemble, mix all the salad ingredients together with the chopped coriander, dress with the satay sauce and gently mix again.
+Top with the boiled eggs.

 Enjoy!
 And don't forget to tag us @somerset.foodie (instagram) or @SomersetFoodie (facebook) if you make this at home.